What Is Lead Scoring?

 How Do I Know If My Data Is Good?

 If you’re a business that markets your services online, you have to assume that at least some of your visitors have a legitimate professional interest in your company.
 You may also collect a whole lot of unproductive visitors.
-Lead scoring models attempt to account for the presence of low-quality data or the absence of data altogether.
+Lead scoring systems attempt to account for the presence of low-quality data or the absence of data altogether.

 If your company is involved in B2B services, you might want to scale lead quality based on email addresses.
 Common email providers – yahoo.com, hotmail.com, gmail.com – would receive a lower score than an address indicating relationship to another company.
 The common providers can be included as negative criteria, as listed above.
 This sets a quality standard for the lead data you collect; your models will still analyze it, and assign those leads a score, but if you consider them less likely to convert to a sale, then the model will account for that.